gradualgames/ggvm/README.md

 addition, this allowed us to take large shortcuts in how the system is emulated, which enables games to run smoothly at 60 fps with little or no stuttering even on somewhat old Android devices.
-Please read the feature list below to get an idea of what GGVm's capabilities are.
+Please read the feature list to get an idea of what GGVm's capabilities are.

 # Project Mission Statement